Fantasy baseball pitcher rankings, lineup advice for Sunday's MLB games

 By Todd Zola

-Like Walker, Carlos Carrasco (13.2%) is looking to rebound from a poor initial effort, and he also has the ideal foil with the Marlins wrapping up a series in Citi Field.
-Carrasco opened on the road in Milwaukee, surrendering five runs in only four stanzas.
-On Sunday, he'll square off with the offense averaging the third fewest runs per game in MLB.
+A pair of hurlers drafted as staff aces, but off to slow starts will be on the hill to close out the fantasy week.
+Starting Alek Manoah is usually a no-brainer, but his velocity is down and he has been displaying spotty control.
+Manoah and the Blue Jays finish a three-game series with AL East leaders Tampa Bay.
+A drop in velocity is worrisome, so taking the safe route is defensible, but only if you're in a very tight ratio battle.
+Meanwhile, Aaron Nola's 15 strikeouts (three walks) in 15 1/3 innings is acceptable, but he's usually sharper than that, which helps to explain his 16 hits and 12 runs allowed.
+There is no sign of injury, however, and even though The Great American Ballpark is a challenging place to pitch, Cincinnati's offense isn't scary enough to bench Nola.

-Remember when it appeared everyone and the kitchen sink was running?
-After the first series, the league average was two steals per game, with an 83.3% success rate.
-Since, the frequency has dropped to 1.31 per game, with a 77% success rate.
-Both are still well up over last season, but down significantly from opening day weekend.
-The Red Sox lead the league in giving up steals with 14, though only four have come since allowing 10 to Baltimore in the first two games of the season.
-That said, only half of MLB has surrendered more than four for the whole season.
-What teams to pick on will come more into focus as the season progresses, but at least for now, targeting players against Boston seems wise.
-On Sunday, this includes Riley Greene (24.7%), Javier Baez (23.8%), Matt Vierling (1.5%) and Zack McKinstry (.1%).
+During the preseason, shortstop appeared to be top-heavy, but lacking depth.
+That's beginning to become even more of a true statement after injuries to a pair of highly drafted shortstops in Corey Seager and Tim Anderson.
+Others, such as Dansby Swanson and Carlos Correa, have also missed at least one game recently.
+Some help could be on the way.
+Vaughn Grissom needs a few more games to gain eligibility, but the Angels' Zach Neto is eligible immediately.
+The 22-year-old has been on the fast track to the bigs and, with David Fletcher off to a horrid start, Neto was called up.
+He's probably not going to light up the scorebook, but he'll contribute across the board.
+Hitting towards the bottom of the lineup isn't ideal, but with Shohei Ohtani and Mike Trout at the top of the lineup, Neto could score some runs.

-Looking for a free fantasy baseball league?
+Looking to start a free fantasy baseball league?
 Come and join the fun of ESPN's brand new standard scoring format.
-New leagues start play every Monday.

 Starting pitcher rankings for Sunday